naowalrahman/malet/README.md

 ## 🗺️ Application Pages

-* **/dashboard**: The main landing page showing a summary of market data, trained models, and quick navigation links.
+* **/dashboard**: The main landing page showing a summary of market data/analysis, trained models, and quick navigation links.
 * **/training**: Configure, train, and manage your machine learning models.
-Set hyperparameters and monitor training progress in real-time.
+Set hyperparameters and monitor training progress.
-* **/backtesting**: Select a trained model and a date range to run a historical simulation.
-Compare the model's performance against a baseline and view detailed results and charts.
+* **/backtesting**: Select multiple trained models and a date range to run a historical simulation.
+Compare the model's performance against a baseline buy and hold strategy and view detailed results and charts.
 * **/data (Future)**: A planned section for in-depth data exploration and visualization.
 * **/live (Future)**: A planned section for simulated or real live trading.